Uong Jameson Yalap

 A rewarding experience

-His degree has broadened his worldview, Uong says.
+His AUT degree broadened his worldview, Uong says.

-“My studies have been incredibly rewarding, offering me a chance to explore diverse cultures and uncover parallels with my own.
-Learning te reo, and Māori culture and history has been one of the highlights of my AUT and Aotearoa journey.
-What I learned through my studies has also helped me tremendously in my final-year workplace experience.
-Since my placement involved a great deal of grant writing to international and regional development organisations and Palau’s diplomatic allies, my degree has proven very useful.
+“My studies offered me a chance to explore diverse cultures and uncover parallels with my own.
+I was fortunate to make many international friends, and deeply grateful to be part of the incredible AUT Manaaki scholars community.
+Learning te reo, and Māori culture and history was one of the highlights of my AUT and Aotearoa journey.
+What I learned through my studies also helped me tremendously in my final-year workplace experience.
+Since my placement involved a great deal of grant writing to international and regional development organisations and Palau’s diplomatic allies, my degree has proven very useful.”

 “Associate Professor Camille Nakhid was one of the inspiring people I met at AUT.
 I had the privilege of enrolling in her course Diversity, Power and Discrimination.
 Throughout the course, I came to understand how discrimination is embedded within legal frameworks and social institutions, such as universities, courts, hospitals, housing and other parts of society, to disadvantage Māori, Pacific and other marginalised groups socially, economically and politically.
-Camille inspired me to speak up about social issues, especially my experiences, rather than remain silent out of fear of upsetting those with more power and privilege.
+Camille inspired me to speak up about social issues rather than remain silent.
 As a result, I’ve become much more conscious of racial and social injustices and how important it is to speak out against them.”

 Advice for other international students

 Uong wouldn’t hesitate to recommend studying at AUT to other international students, especially Palauans.
-He says that AUT could use more Pacific representation from Palau, the Federated States of Micronesia, and the Marshall Islands to foster closer relationships and better understanding between the North and South Pacific, and bolster the weakened state of Pacific regionalism.
+He says that AUT could use more Pacific representation from Palau, the Federated States of Micronesia, and the Marshall Islands to foster closer relationships and better understanding between the North and South Pacific.

 “Studying abroad can be an enriching and transformational experience.
 Those seeking a Bachelor of Arts in International Studies will find AUT an excellent option for international students, especially from Palau.
 Situated in the picturesque city of Auckland in New Zealand, AUT provides its students with state-of-the-art resources and a vibrant, friendly community.”